NEW LABOR RATES EFFECTIVE February 15th, 2022

 Tri Bike Tune-up includes the Tune-up PLUS package as well as thoroughly cleaning and polishing a Triathlon bike, and includes the labor to replace internally routed cables.
 E-Bike Tune-up includes the Tune-up PLUS package as well as running diagnostics and installing any updates for the electric system.
 Additional labor is discounted.

-When dropping off the bike one of our service writers will go over the bike with you and make recommendations as to what should be done, which may increase the cost of any tune-up regardless of what level of tune-up has been discussed.
+*** When you are dropping off your bike, one of our service writers will go over the bike with you and make recommendations as to what should be done, which may increase the cost of any tune-up - regardless of what level of tune-up has been discussed. ***

 1. Tap and face the bottom bracket, English and Italian thread.
 This is important for newer external bearing bottom brackets.